Greater Baton Rouge

 Our Community

 We are indeed gaining momentum toward change, but it still requires a greater number of committed leaders to work alongside us.
-By joining the movement in Greater Baton Rouge, you have the chance to contribute to a number of efforts driving historic change in our region while being a part of growing community centered around our unique culture.
+By joining the movement in Greater Baton Rouge, you have the chance to contribute to a number of efforts driving historic change in our region while being a part of a growing community centered around our unique culture.
 From crawfish boils to festivals, bringing your leadership to the region is an opportunity you will never forget.

 Support Our Work